dlsc-software-consulting-gmbh/PreferencesFX/README.md

 Import | Description
 ------ | -----------
 `standard` | The standard demo with a few settings and fully working bindings.
-`i18n` | A demo which shows, that the preferences adapt to changing the language.
+`i18n` | Shows how to define preference dialogs in multiple languages, using internationalization.
-`oneCategory` | To show the behaviour of the API when only one category is used: No breadcrumbs and no TreeView will be added.
+`oneCategory` | Shows the behavior of the API when only one category is used: The Breadcrumb Bar and TreeView will be omitted from the GUI.
-`extended` | Just a full TreeView populated with a lot of categories, groups and settings without any bindings.
-To show how a full populated TreeView might look like.
+`extended` | A demo, populated with lots of categories, groups and settings without any bindings.
+Designed to show usage in a big project.

 ## Defining a preferences dialog
-Creating a preferences dialog is as simple as calling `FreferencesFx.of()`.
+Creating a preferences dialog is as simple as calling `PreferencesFx.of()`.

 ```Java
 StringProperty stringProperty = new SimpleStringProperty("String");